labor law guide

 Wages and breaks

 The current minimum wage for tipped employees is $2.64.

 Arkansas law allows employees to participate in tip pooling arrangements.
 They must consent to participating in arrangements where the employer collects all tips and redistributes them according to a predetermined policy.

-Arkansas labor laws require employers with 4 or more employees to pay non-exempt employees overtime at a rate of 1½ times their regular rate when they work more than 40 hours in a workweek.
+The Arkansas state government laws require employers with 4 or more employees to pay non-exempt employees overtime at a rate of 1½ times their regular rate when they work more than 40 hours in a workweek.

-The federal overtime rule stipulates that the minimum salary requirement for administrative, professional, and executive exemptions is $684 per week, or $35,568 per year.
+The United States overtime rule stipulates that the minimum salary requirement for administrative, professional, and executive exemptions is $684 per week, or $35,568 per year.
 Workers making at least this salary level may be eligible for overtime based on their job duties.

 Arkansas does not require employers to provide meal breaks.